JasonMarkol/Trickle-Down-Mindset--Book-Note/Contronl/Don't read to swallow; read to choose.md

 Exercise 1.
 Contrast the taking of notes from reading and from lectures.<br/>
 Exercise 2.
 Make an outline of this chapter.<br/>
 Exercise 3.
 Make an outline of some lecture.<br/>
+Exercise 1.
+Draw a picture of the brain, showing roughly what takes place there (a) when you read a book, (6) listen to a lecture, (c) take notes.<br/>